New bounds on neutrino electric millicharge from limits on neutrino magnetic moment: Introduction

-The discussed above constraints should be compared with those obtained from direct accelerator searches, charged leptons anomalous magnetic moments, stellar astrophysics and primordial nucleosynthesis \cite{Davidson:1991si, Babu:1992sw}: $\mid q_{\nu}\mid < 10^{-6} - 10^{-17} e_0$.
-Some of these constraints are less stringent that constraints discussed in this letter.
-Note that the most severe constraints on the electric charge of the neutrino, $\mid q_{\nu} \mid \leq 10^{-21} e_0$, are obtained assuming electric charge conservation in neutron beta decay $n\rightarrow p+e^-+\nu_{e}$, from the neutrality of matter (from the measurements of the total charge $q_{p}+q_{e}$) \cite{Marinelli:1983nd} and from the neutrality of the neutron itself \cite{Baumann:1988ue}.
+are obtained assuming electric charge conservation in neutron beta decay $n\rightarrow p+e^-+\nu_{e}$, from the neutrality of matter (from the measurements of the total charge $q_{p}+q_{e}$) \cite{Marinelli:1983nd} and from the neutrality of the neutron itself \cite{Baumann:1988ue}.
 A detailed discussion of different constraints on the neutrino electric charge can be found in \cite{Raffelt:1996wa,Raffelt:1999gv}.